pedrojunqueira/da-100/README.md

 - Import a custom visual
 	- In addition to the out-of-the-box visualizations in Power BI Desktop, hundreds of other developers have created a multitude of visuals for you to choose from.
 	- Are created by Microsoft and Microsoft partners
 	- Some of these custom visuals are certified and some are not
-	- The certified status means that the visual meets the Microsoft Power BI team code requirements
+	- The certified status means that the visual meets the Microsoft Power BI team code requirements were met
 	- An uncertified visual is not necessarily unsafe to use
 	- The custom visual software development kit (SDK), which is an open-source tool based on NodeJS (JavaScript programming language)
 	- To get a custom visual click in the ellipses (...)
 "Get more visuals"